GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ![h:500px](images/2022-11-12-22-01-08.png)

 ---
-- Select the account from which you want the Welcome email to be sent.
+- Select the account which sends Welcome email.
+(Select account of From Address)

 ![h:500px](images/2022-11-12-22-03-00.png)